Incarnations of the Doctor

 - Hot Scientist: Smarter than the Doctor, albeit less experienced.

-- Known Only by Their Nickname: Romana's full name is only used in the first part of the first episode she ever appeared in, and she switches to using the abbreviation halfway into that.
+- Known Only by Their Nickname: Romana's full name is only mentioned in two stories: her first appearance and her final appearance.
 In the novelizations, the fact that her full name is Romanadvoratrelundar might get mentioned a couple times in the early chapters, but she will still only be referred to by the shortened version in conversation.

 - Only One Name: As with most Time Lords and Ladies.
-However, unlike many traveling Time Lords, she never adopts an alias, she just shortens her real name.
+However, unlike many travelling Time Lords, she never adopts an alias, she just shortens her real name.

 - Overly Long Name:Romana: My name is Romanadvoratrelundar.